alimanfoo/alimanfoo.github.io/_posts/2016-09-21-genotype-compression-benchmark.md

 {% highlight python %}
 chunk_size = 2**24
-print('uncompressed chunk size:', humanize.naturalsize(chunk_size, gnu=True))
+print('uncompressed chunk size:', gnusize(chunk_size))
 chunks = (int(chunk_size/(data.shape[1] * data.shape[2])), data.shape[1], data.shape[2])
 print('chunk shape:', chunks)
 {% endhighlight %}

-    uncompressed chunk size: 16.0M
+    uncompressed chunk size: 16M
     chunk shape: (10965, 765, 2)

 ## About the compressors

-The Python standard library provides three compression libraries: [Zlib](), [BZ2]() and [LZMA]().
-I'm including these in the benchmark for comparison, however these are typically too slow for interactive data analysis.
-The main comparisons will be between different configurations of the [Blosc](@@TODO) compression library.
+The Python standard library provides three compression libraries: [Zlib](https://docs.python.org/3/library/zlib.html), [BZ2](https://docs.python.org/3/library/bz2.html) and [LZMA](https://docs.python.org/3/library/lzma.html).
+I'm including these in the benchmark for comparison, however although they provide good compression ratios they are typically too slow for interactive data analysis.
+The main comparisons will be between different configurations of the [Blosc](http://blosc.org/) compression library.

-[Blosc](@@TODO) is a meta-compressor which accelerates compression by using multiple threads and by splitting data into smaller blocks that fit well with CPU cache architecture.
+[Blosc](http://blosc.org/) is a meta-compressor which accelerates compression by using multiple threads and by splitting data into smaller blocks that fit well with CPU cache architecture.
 There are a number of different compression algorithms which can be used within Blosc, including LZ4, Zstandard, Zlib and BloscLZ.
 Blosc also provides hardware-optimized implementations of shuffle filters, which can improve compression ratio for some data.
 Because I am dealing with single-byte data, I am particularly interested in how the bit-shuffle filter affects compression ratio and performance.

 {% highlight python %}